Incident management and resolution process | Fluid Attacks Help

 This section requires a thorough investigation to identify the root cause or causes behind the incident.
 At this point, it is essential to collaborate with the developer responsible for remediation and any other stakeholder who can provide the necessary information to identify and write up the cause successfully.
 By the end of this section, it should be clear what precisely the root cause of the incident was.
 For this section, it may be helpful to rely on the 5 Whys Technique.

-If the cause was introduced in a Merge Request, this URL must linked as a reference (always the Merge Request and not the commit).
+If the cause was introduced in a merge request, this URL must be linked as a reference (it is always the merge request URL and not the commit URL).

 Solution